Research - Modern Phytomorphology ( 2025) Volume 19, Issue 3

 Our purpose is to study changes in the properties of ordinary black earth and the content of heavy metals in the 0-40cm layer as affected by:

-- explosion of a 152mm artillery shell, in 2024
+- Explosion of a 152mm artillery shell, in 2024

-- arable farming, results of agrochemical analysis for 2020
+- Arable farming, results of agrochemical analysis for 2020

-- control profile under fallow 2020
+- Control profile under fallow 2020

 Results and Discussion

-Units of measurement | Variants | I | II | III |
+Indicator, units of measurement | Variants | |||

 ---|---|---|---|---|